ibm-cloud-architecture/refarch-privatecloud/Accessing CfC through the CLI.md

 * Click *Configure Client*

+If you get a blank page, you might need to clear your browser cache and do it again.

 * Copy and paste the sequence of commands to a text editor (We have seen many times that this information is displayed only once and requires cleaning the browser cache to display it again)
 * Save the commands as a script
 * Run the script